msa-em/variational-autoencoders/04_rVAE.md

 :::{figure} #app:rVAE_manifold_1
 :name: rVAE_manifold_1
 :placeholder: ./figures/rVAE_manifold_placeholder.png
-(a) The latent manifold generated from the VAE demonstrates the reconstructed structure across the latent space. (b), (c), and (d) The latent space distribution with KDE highlights clusters, .
+(a) The latent manifold generated from the VAE demonstrates the reconstructed structure across the latent space. (b)The latent space distribution with KDE highlights clusters, .
 :::

 The clusters in latent space become more separated.
 These clearly correspond to the A- and B type cations now.